MohitAswani/DataStructuresAndAlgorithms/15_BinarySearchTrees/1_Introduction.md

 * Need to return boolean for key with the root of a BST given.

-* We compare the value to be search with the value of the node and move left or right accordingly.
+* We compare the value to be searched with the value of the node and move left or right accordingly.

 * If we hit a null node, then we return false.